Magic Leap raises $500M and unveils Magic Leap 2 AR headset for next year

 Three top investment pros open up about what it takes to get your video game funded.

 But sales were slow for the $2,295 device, as consumers didn’t dive into the expensive tech.
 Finally, in April 2020, Magic Leap decided to shut down its consumer division and laid off about 1,000 employees, or half its workforce.
-In May 2020, Abovitz announced he would replace himself as CEO (while staying on the board) just as the company got a major lifeline with a $350 million raise.
+In May 2020, Abovitz announced he would replace himself as CEO (while staying on the board) just as the company got a major lifeline with at least another $350 million raise.

 In September 2020, the board appointed Peggy Johnson as CEO.
 She’s a a former Microsoft executive, and this was part of a plan to double down on the enterprise markets.
 Enterprises are more likely to buy expensive AR headsets because they can see the value in applications such as AR training, which can be used to replace expensive training programs for new employees that can cost tens of thousands of dollars or more.